An ACT Government Website

 Advice for Early Childhood Education and Care and non-government schools

-- The Children’s Education and Care Assurance (CECA), and Regulator for non-government schools, has provided advice to early childhood education and care (ECEC) services and non-government schools about the management of both products.
+The Children’s Education and Care Assurance (CECA), and Regulator for non-government schools, provided advice to early childhood education and care (ECEC) services and non-government schools about the management of both products.

-- Families are asked to seek advice from their ECEC or non-government school about arrangements in place for their specific location.
+Families should seek advice from their ECEC or non-government school about arrangements in place for their specific location.

 Child Care Subsidy Fee Waivers for OSHC providers